byronka/minum/docs/quick_start.md

 Quick Start
 ===========

-First off, slow down!
-This project breaks some conventions, so barging through the docs might cost you understanding.

 This software will enable you to create web applications in Java.
 It provides the bare minimum of what is necessary for that task, plainly and simply.

-Let's get started.

 Step 1 - Java
 -------------

-Let's make sure you can run java.
-Quick test - run this in your shell:
+Try this in your shell:

 ```shell
 javac -version